Local correspondents in England and Wales

 Local Correspondents in the London area

-Due to the retirement of two of our local correspondents, we urgently need people to cover as much of the Greater London area as possible to help preserve our open spaces (the vacant area covers all of Greater London apart from Hillingdon and Lambeth).
+Due to the retirement of two of our local correspondents, we urgently need people to cover as much of the Greater London area as possible to help preserve our open spaces (the vacant area covers all of Greater London apart from Hillingdon, Lambeth and Wandsworth).

 The work is concerned with commons, parks and other open spaces as well as public paths, defending them against undesirable development and enclosure, often by the local authority owners.
 The society is directly consulted on commons and rights of way matters, but other threats can only be discovered by looking for planning applications and articles in local papers.
 Also many of the inner London authorities have no definitive maps of public paths which makes the job more difficult.